Cycles and Intractability in a Large Class of Aggregation Rules: The Orthogonal Decomposition of a Weighted Tournament

+A weighted tournament $\overrightarrow{\mathcal{H}}$ that assigns weight $1$ to each of the edges in a cycle\footnote{Recall that we have extended $\overrightarrow{w}$ to assign weights to edges in both directions.
+Thus it may be that the original (unextended) edge-weighting assigned \emph{negative} $1$ to some edge $a_j \leftarrow a_{j+1}$ initially oriented oppositely to the sense of the cycle, but in this case the extended version indeed assigns weight $+1$ to the $a_j \rightarrow a_{j+1}$ edge.}

-and of weight $0$ to each edge off the cycle, is called a \emph{basic cycle} (or \emph{loop current} in electrical engineering speak); a \emph{basic cocycle} (or \emph{source}) \emph{at vertex} $a$ assigns weight $1$ to each edge $a \rightarrow x$ from $a$ to another vertex, weight \emph{negative} $1$ to each edge $a \leftarrow x$, and weight $0$ to each edge not incident to $a$.
+and weight $0$ to all other edges, is called a \emph{basic cycle} (or \emph{loop current} in electrical engineering speak); the \emph{basic cocycle}\footnote{Also called coboundary (see \citealp{Harary}).} (or \emph{source}) $a^\star$ \emph{at vertex} $a$ assigns weight $1$ to each edge $a \rightarrow x$ from $a$ to another vertex, weight \emph{negative} $1$ to each edge $a \leftarrow x$, and weight $0$ to each edge not incident to $a$.
+Figure 1 shows examples for a tournament on four vertices.